seyong2/seyong2/_posts/2022-07-18-lasso-regression.md

 comments: true
 ---

 In today's article, we will look at lasso regression as an extension of ridge regression.
 They are very similar in that they aim to reduce variance at the expense of bias by penalizing a model with a penality term.
 The difference between them is that lasso regression takes the sum of absolute values of coefficients instead of the sum of squared coefficients.
+In other words, lasso regression minimizes

+$min_{\beta} \sum_{i=1}^{n}(y_i-X_i\beta)^2+\lambda\sum_{j=1}^{p}|\beta_j|$

-In other words, lasso regression minimizes $\sum_{i=1}^{N}(y_{i}-\hat{y}_{i})^{2}+\lambda\times\sum_{j=1}^{P}\hat{\beta}_{j}$ where $N$ is the data size, $\lambda$ is the regularization parameter and $P$ is the number of slope coefficients.
+where $n$ is the data size, $\lambda$ is the regularization parameter and $p$ is the number of slope coefficients.

 Let's have a look at how this differnece in the penalty term makes lasso regression work differently from ridge regression.
-The comparison is done by means of mean squared error (MSE) from estimating the relationship between weight of bream fish and five independent variables.
-We start by loading necesssary libraries and the data.
+The comparison is done by means of mean squared error (MSE) from estimating the relationship between the weight of bream fish and five independent variables.
+We start by loading necessary libraries and the data.
 As always, we use the data about common fish species from [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download).

 ```
 import numpy as np